Opiate Withdrawal Symptoms and Detox

 The severity of opiate withdrawal symptoms scares many people out of trying to quit.
 You don’t have to be one of them!
-In fact, medically supervised detox ensures that you withdraw from the substance safely and in comfort.
+In fact, a medically supervised detox ensures that you withdraw from the substance safely and in comfort.
 Being prepared by understanding what kind of symptoms to expect can make a huge difference.
 Keep reading to find out more about opiate withdrawal symptoms.

 Stopping drug use makes you uncomfortable.
 There’s no way around it.
 Your mind will race as your brain tries to reach equilibrium.
 Your body will ache because your central nervous system is no longer depressed.

 As it restarts connections, you’ll feel your body go through the pains of withdrawal.
 Some users liken this period to a bad episode of the flu.
 Add anxiety, insomnia, and periods of heavy sweating to the mix.
 Yes, this list can be a little overwhelming.
 However, with the right help and support system, you can get through it.

 You can see why medically managed opiate withdrawal drug detox is a better option than doing it at home alone.

 Opiate Withdrawal Symptoms